Connect with others who understand.

 Prescription Medications

 When over-the-counter medications don’t work, a doctor may prescribe a medication, depending on your symptoms and other lifestyle and risk factors.
 These could be preventive medications, which are either pills taken daily or skin injections and intravenous (IV) treatments given less frequently to prevent the onset of migraines.
-Medications can also be acute, or abortive, meaning they’re taken to stop a migraine attack that’s already underway.
+Medications can also be acute, or abortive, meaning they’re taken occasionally to stop a migraine attack that’s already underway.

 • Antidepressants like amitriptyline